MrChadMWood/Documentation/linux_file_permissions.md

 For instance, 644.
 Each position out of the three characters represents a user category to apply the permissions to:
 - Position one (x--): File owner
-- Position two (-x-): Groups
+- Position two (-x-): Associated group
 - Position three (--x): Everyone else

 #### Permissions Explanation
 - Permissions applied to the owner: Permissions that the file or directory owner is allowed.
-- Permissions applied to groups: Permissions for any groups with access to the file or directory.
+- Permissions applied to groups: Permissions for the group associated with the file or directory.
 - Permissions for everyone: Permissions for all other users who are not the owner or in the designated groups.

 #### Access Control
 Owner: The file or directory owner's permissions are determined by the first position (e.g., x--) in the permission set.
 The owner typically has the highest level of control over the file or directory, including the ability to read, write, and execute files.

-Groups: Group permissions are represented by the second position (e.g., -x-) in the permission set.
-All groups associated with the file or directory share the same set of permissions.
-Administrators manage group permissions using commands like chgrp to change group ownership or chmod to adjust permissions.
-Multiple groups can be associated with a file or directory, with each group having the same permission level set by the second position.
+Group permissions are represented by the second position (e.g., -x-) in the permission set.
+The file or directory has one associated group, and all members of this group share the same set of permissions.
+Administrators manage group permissions using commands like chgrp to change group ownership or chmod to adjust permissions to the named file or directory for all members of its assigned group.

-Everyone: Permissions for all users not the owner or members of designated groups are governed by the third position (e.g., --x) in the permission set.
+Everyone: Permissions for all users not the owner or members of the designated group are governed by the third position (e.g., --x) in the permission set.
 This category encompasses any user not part of the owner or any associated groups.

 #### Examples
 1. **Setting Permissions for a Shared Directory:**
-   Suppose you have a directory named "shared" that needs to be accessed by multiple users in a group called "team."
-You can set the permissions as follows:
+   Suppose you have a directory named "shared" that needs to be accessed by all users in a group called "team."
+Here's how you can set the permissions and associate the "team" group with the "shared" directory:
    ```
+   # Create the "shared" directory
+   $ mkdir shared

+   # Associate the "team" group with the "shared" directory
+   $ chgrp team shared

+   # Set the permissions to allow the owner full access, the "team" group full access, and deny all access to others
    $ chmod 770 shared
    ```
-   This command gives the owner full permissions (rwx), allows the group "team" to have full permissions (rwx), and denies all permissions to others.
-This example assumes that the group "team" is already associated with the "shared" directory.
-By setting the permission for all groups associated with the directory, you've implicitly set the permissions for the "teams" group as well.
+   This series of commands first creates the "shared" directory and then associates the "team" group with it using the `chgrp` command.
+Finally, it sets the permissions using the `chmod` command.
+The owner is given full permissions (7, AKA rwx), and the "team" group is also given full permissions (7, AKA rwx).

 2. **Restricting Access to Sensitive Files:**
    Let's say you have a file named "confidential.txt" containing sensitive information.
 You want to ensure that only the owner can read and modify the file.
 You can set the permissions as follows: